TeamDaisyX/Daisy-OLD/README.md

 # Daisy Based on Python Telegram Bot

 # Just anonther saitama fork.
 Unmaintained
+# bit modified saitama fork. all credits goes to original owners.
+We dont own sourcs code. just did few modifications only. if any credits missing please send a pull request
 ## OLD version of @DaisyXBot
 # 2 Branches available. this is main brach. swith advanced for all fetures